observablehq/plot/README.md

 * *options*.**tickFormat** - a format function for the legend’s ticks
 * *options*.**tickValues** - the legend’s tick values

-If *options*.**opacity** is specified as an opacity scale (or a chart), an opacity legend is returned—rendered as a grayscale color legend.
+An opacity legend is rendered as a grayscale color legend.
 The same options as above apply.

-If *options*.**r** is specified as a radius scale (or a chart), an radius legend is returned—rendered as circles on a common base.

-The radius legend can be configured with the following options:
+The r legend is rendered as circles on a common base.
+It can be configured with the following options:
 * *options*.**label** - the scale’s label
 * *options*.**ticks** - the number of ticks (circles)
 * *options*.**tickFormat** - a format function for the ticks (TODO: format??)